8 Tips for Just Getting Things Done Quickly

 A key part of the planning process is creating a structure for how you will spend your time over the course of a given day or week.

-One of the simplest ways to build this structure is by breaking up the overall period into distinct chunks, which can be allocated to particular tasks.
+One of the simplest ways to build this structure is by breaking up the overall period into distinct chunks, which can be allocated to particular and perhaps difficult tasks.
 You might want to dedicate the first half of your day to making phone calls, responding to emails and having meetings, for example, and the second half to other work that requires quiet concentration.

-6. Use the ‘11am technique’
+5. Use the ‘11am technique’

 The 11am technique is a simple method that, according to business mentor and coach Siimon Reynolds, can deliver big results.